|Authorization Code:||SAI/ QMS/QM/001|

 The SAI Management has established and put in place a comprehensive QMS for quality monitoring and audit.
 The planning of the QMS is done through the daily operational activities.
 The Institute management shall ensure planning of the QMS is carried out in accordance with the requirements of the ISO 9001:2008, IWA 2, Quality Management Systems, as pertaining to Higher Education Requirements International Standard.

-The management shall make sure resources required for operational of QMS are availed to achieve the Institutes’s objectives.
-In case were they are changes like; institutional structure, introduction of new technology and personnel turnover, the management shall ensure the integrity of the QMS is maintained when such changes are made.
+The Management shall make sure the resources required for the operation of QMS are availed to achieve the Institute’s objectives.
+In case there were changes like institutional structure, introduction of new technology or personnel turnover, the Management shall ensure the integrity of the QMS is maintained when such changes are made.

 Responsibility and Authority

-The Institute’s Top Management has described an organizational structure showing interrelationship of staff positions.
-The Institute Act and Statutes describes the roles, responsibilities and authorities of each position and the same has been communicated to staff through job description.
-Regular job description and organization structure shall be reviewed for sufficiency as document in the procedure of Performance Appraisal (SAI/QMS/OP/019).
+The Institute’s Top Management has described an organizational structure showing the interrelationship of staff positions.
+The Institute Act and Statutes describes the roles, responsibilities, and authorities of each position; and the same has been communicated to staff through job descriptions.
+Regular job descriptions and organization structure shall be reviewed for sufficiency as documented in the procedure of Performance Appraisal (SAI/QMS/OP/019).

-The Chancellor has appointed a Management Representative (MR) who is in-charge of establishment, implementation maintenance and improvement of the QMS.
-He shall regularly report QMS performance and need for improvement to management.
+The Chancellor has appointed a Management Representative (MR) who is in charge of the establishment, implementation maintenance and improvement of the QMS.
+The MR shall regularly report on QMS performance and need for improvement to Management.
 The MR shall promote awareness of customer requirements through the university structures.
-To enhance quality services delivery to customers, the MR could liaise with external parties.
+To enhance the quality of services delivered to customers, the MR could liaise with external parties.

-The Institute’s Managements shall ensure appropriate communication processes for QMS performance takes place.
-The mode of communication could be through: internal memos, notice boards, intranet, bulletins, newsletters, telephone, suggestion boxes, departmental meetings, staff meetings, seminars and workshops.
+The Institute’s Management shall ensure that appropriate communication processes for QMS performance take place.
+The mode of communication could be through internal memos, notice boards, intranet, bulletins, newsletters, telephone, suggestion boxes, departmental meetings, staff meetings, seminars, and workshops.

-The SAI management shall review the QMS at regular interval to ensure its suitability, effectiveness and adequacy.
-The Management Review meetings shall be chaired by the Chancellor and shall comprise top management.
-The review shall include assessing opportunities for improvement and changes required to the QMS, including quality policy and quality objectives.
-Records of management reviews shall be kept in a designated file.
+The SAI management shall review the QMS at regular intervals to ensure its suitability, effectiveness, and adequacy.
+The Management Review meetings shall be chaired by the Chancellor and shall comprise Top Management members.
+The Review shall include assessing opportunities for improvement and changes required to the QMS, including quality policy and quality objectives.
+Records of Management Reviews shall be kept in a designated file.